rwxrob/zet/20220126203430/README.md

-# SIGN YOUR GITHUB COMMITS!
+# Sign Your Github Commits!

 Want to see Linus tell you to delete Linux?
 Look no further.